-This formula will evaluate to TRUE if Excel considers the contents of cells B1 and E6 to be truly equal.
-In this case you need to re-check that you have input your function correctly.
+This formula will evaluate to TRUE if Excel considers the contents of cells B1 and E6 to be truly equal or FALSE otherwise.

 Double click on each of the cells and check the contents to see if there are any unseen characters at the start or end of the cells.
 If so, you will need to remove any additional characters from the cells.
 This can be done manually, but if you want to change several cells, it may be faster to use the Excel Trim function, as follows: